 I have been painting & illustrating in watercolour & pastel for over twenty years (yep I know I don’t look that old!) and consider myself very lucky because I was raised in one of the most picturesque areas of the U.K the Scottish Borders.
 I have since then been fortunate enough to have also lived in the Derbyshire Peak District and more recently the Cumbrian Lake District where I am now based.
-Due to this, inspiration for my atmospheric, richly coloured paintings has never been hard to find and landscapes were an obvious choice of subject for me.
+Due to this, inspiration for my work has never been hard to find and landscapes were an obvious choice of subject for me.